Tag Archive: humpback whale

 Screen grab from

 Crittercam video screen grab showing humpback calf nursing underwater.
-Calf’s baleen does not allow for there to be suction.
 Screen grab from Birgit Buhleier’s presentation.

 The most goose-bump inducing, mind-blowing, awe-inspiring, consciousness-raising video I have ever seen I viewed in October 2009 in Quebec at the 18th Biennial Conference on the Biology of Marine Mammals, and I have been waiting for it to appear on-line ever since.